henkla/trackup/README.md

   $ ls /tmp/test
   file    someotherfile
 ````
-*For the sake of the example, a temporary directory is created, in which all tracked files are copied to, combining the `cp` command and `--list` option.
+*For the sake of this example, a temporary directory is created, in which all tracked files are copied to, combining the `cp` command and `--list` option.
 The `ls` command shows the files actually being there.*

 ## Options